 As the calendar reaches that final turn of the year into December, for many, that might well mean it’s time to finish your end-of-season break… or perhaps, time to actually get started.
-And after 2020 so far, no jokes about “what season?”

 If you are based in the UK or Northern Europe, the chances are that when it comes to cycling, planning your indoor training is likely to at the very least be under consideration.
-Rapid developments in indoor cycling equipment and training software have made this one of the fastest growth areas of the sport in recent years – and the COVID-19 impacted year has only accelerated that trend further.
+Rapid developments in indoor cycling equipment and training software have made this one of the fastest growth areas of the sport in recent years – and the COVID-19 impacted years have only accelerated that trend further.

 Whether you are new to indoor training – or want to make the best of your experience – there are plenty of considerations to make the best of your indoor training set up.

 Here are our 10 recommendations to add enjoyment, comfort and productivity to your indoor cycling experience.

 Easy to overlook, but consideration of where you will set up your Wattbike / smart trainer / turbo / rollers is important.
 In an ideal world, having a dedicated location where you can leave your equipment set up will reduce admin time pre/post ride.
 It will also help motivation, since the potential ‘I haven’t got time / can’t be bothered to set it up’ excuse is removed.
 Everyone wants their own ‘pain cave’!

 That may not be practical for everyone, so trying to select a room / garage / shed that helps reduce that fuss (and potential impact on the rest of your family or neighbours), will pay dividends in the long term.